Preparing for Winter: Staying Safe and Warm at Home

 When winter rolls in, you'll probably find yourself looking for more heat than your furnace can provide.
 You'll certainly have a great many heating alternatives to choose from, each with its own benefits, shortcomings and safety hazards.
 Reading and heeding safety information is essential.

 But to make supplemental heating even safer, use it less.
 How do you do that?
 Simple: Keep your home's heat from escaping.
+If you're having problems with your heating system, get in touch with One Hour Heating & Air Conditioning's expert technicians.

 Preparing for Winter